STUCK PIPE PREVENTION COURSE WITH ONLINE SIMULATOR TRAINING AND FISHING OPERATIONS

 It will be important to get to know the preliminary well design as well as the intended attendees, so that the trainer can home in on the unique details of the challenges that the client is facing.
-Furthermore, in order to prepare well specific presentation material, it is advisable to give provider PTS an advance notice of approximately 2 to 3 months.
+Furthermore, in order to prepare well specific presentation material, it is advisable to give us an advance notice of approximately 1 to 2 months.
 Other request, such as syndicate style workshop sessions can also be discussed at per clients’ requirements.